Background Image Style

 The list of valid parameters is as follows:

-Parameter Description
+| Parameter | Description |

-contain Scales the background image proportionally to fit entirely within the container, possibly leaving some blank space in the container (used as a single parameter only)
+contain | Scales the background image proportionally to fit entirely within the container, possibly leaving some empty space in the container (only as a single parameter). |

-cover Scales the background image proportionally to cover the entire container, possibly making parts of the background image invisible (used as a single parameter only)
+cover | Scales the background image proportionally to cover the entire container, possibly making parts of the background image invisible (only as a single parameter). |

-auto Maintains the original image size.
-Note that the original image size is in physical resolution, consistent with the mobile screen resolution unit, not the 1px length in JS applications
+auto | Indicates that the original dimensions of the image remain unchanged.
+Note that the original dimensions are in physical resolution, consistent with the resolution unit of mobile phone screens, not the 1px length in JS applications. |

-<length> Specifies the exact dimensions of the image in px or dp units.
-Floating-point calculations are not supported; floating-point values will be floored.
+<length> | Describes the specific dimensions of the image, in units of px or dp.
+Floating-point calculations are not supported, and floating-point values will be floored. |

-<percent> Specifies the image dimensions as a percentage of the corresponding container dimensions.
-Floating-point calculations are not supported; floating-point values will be floored.
+<percent> | Describes the percentage of the image's dimensions relative to the corresponding dimensions of the container.
+Floating-point calculations are not supported, and floating-point values will be floored. |

 Example